TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 13/John 13.13.md

 ---

-Ye call me, Teacher, and, Lord: and ye say well; for so I am.
+You call me, 'Teacher' and 'Lord.'
+You say so correctly, for so I am.